Anhbt95/IMBRSea_Thesis/README.md

 Academic year: 2019-2020.
 No data can be taken out of this work without prior approval of the thesis promoter.

-# THESIS TITLE
-FINDING THE DRIVERS OF DISCARDS AND SUITABLE FISHING AREAS: A SPATIO-TEMPORAL MODELLING APPROACH
+# THESIS TITLE: FINDING THE DRIVERS OF DISCARDS AND SUITABLE FISHING AREAS: A SPATIO-TEMPORAL MODELLING APPROACH